Frozen Shoulder Exercises And Rehabilitation

 Frozen shoulder exercises can be started immediately when you have shoulder discomfort or pain, but any movements that aggravate your pain should be avoided.

-For a Frozen Shoulder, exercise-based treatments are commonly used interventions to manage and promote healing, relieve pain, reduce muscle tension, increase shoulder range, improve strength and functional ability.
+For a Frozen Shoulder, Exercise-based treatments are commonly used interventions to manage and promote healing, relieve pain, reduce muscle tension, increase shoulder range, and improve strength and functional ability.

 Frozen shoulder is a condition where the glenohumeral joints in the shoulder are affected with spontaneous onset of pain and progressive stiffness.
 There is a loss of joint capsule pliability with adhesions.
-It causes disability affecting daily activities, work, and leisure of an individual affected with this condition, and frozen shoulder exercises can help.
+It causes disability affecting the daily activities, work, and leisure of an individual affected with this condition, and frozen shoulder exercises can help.

-In all practicality, patients with frozen shoulder rarely receive a single intervention.
+In all practicality, patients with frozen shoulders rarely receive a single intervention.

-For a Frozen Shoulder Exercises based treatments are commonly used interventions to manage and promote healing, relieve pain, reduce muscle tension, increase shoulder range, improve strength and functional ability.
+For a Frozen Shoulder, exercise-based treatments are commonly used interventions to manage and promote healing, relieve pain, reduce muscle tension, increase shoulder range, and improve strength and functional ability.
 No matter what approach, exercises are to be performed regularly to manage the symptoms.
 Below are some self-help strategies/ exercises to help manage your pain and shoulder/arm mobility.

-- Be informed as possible to understand the nature of the condition, its potential chronicity as it helps reduce your frustration, increase compliance to take a proactive approach and overcome fears.
+- Be informed as possible to understand the nature of the condition, and its potential chronicity, as it helps reduce your frustration, increase compliance to take a proactive approach and overcome fears.

 - Acknowledge that the recovery phase is more prolonged and that full recovery takes time from several months to years (between 2-3 years).